-(Coreldraw can also export PNG files if you want to convert your Visual Python figures to this format [for example to place the figures into MicroSoft Word].
+(Coreldraw can also export PNG files if you want to convert your Visual Python figures to this format [for example to place the figures into MicroSoft Word, or for use with pdflatex].
 However, if you don't need eps files, then the [simpler] MS Paint programm is sufficient for step 3.)